alumik/alumik.github.io/source/_posts/2020/Create-an-Executable-JAR-with-Maven.md

 In this quick article we'll focus on packaging a Maven project into an executable Jar file.

-Usually, when creating a jar file, we want to execute it easily, without using the IDE; to that end, we'll discuss the configuration and pros/cons of using each of these approaches for creating the executable.
+Usually, when creating a jar file, we want to execute it easily, without using the IDE.
+To that end, we'll discuss the configuration and pros/cons of using each of these approaches for creating the executable.

 ## Configuration

 In order to create an executable jar, we don't need any additional dependencies.
-We just need to create Maven Java project, and have at least one class with the `main(…)` method.
+We just need to create Maven Java project, and have at least one class with the `main` method.

 In our example, we created Java class named `ExecutableMavenJar`.

-We also need to make sure that our `pom.xml` contains the the following elements:
+We also need to make sure that our *pom.xml* contains the following elements:

 ```xml
 <modelVersion>4.0.0</modelVersion>